settlemint/docs/docs/using-platform/1_add-a-network-to-an-application.md

 :::warning Warning

-You can only delete a blockchain network when it has no more associated resources (e.g., nodes, smart contract sets, etc.).
+You can only delete a blockchain network when it has no more associated resources (e.g., nodes, middlewares, etc.).
 Resources must be deleted one by one first.

 :::